Draft-card burning: Rallies

 On Armed Forces Day in the United States (Saturday, May 16, 1964), in New York, 12 students at a rally burned their draft cards.

 At the University of California, Berkeley, on May 5, 1965, amid a protest march of several hundred people carrying a black coffin to the Berkeley draft board, 40 men burned their draft cards.
 One of them told reporters the act was symbolic—he said "we can get new cards if we apply for them."
-On May 22, 1965, the Berkeley draft board was visited again, with 19 men burning their cards.
+On May 22, 1965, the Berkeley draft board was revisited, with 19 men burning their cards.
 President Lyndon B. Johnson was hanged in effigy.

 In August 1965, Life carried a photograph of a man demonstrating in front of the Armed Forces Induction Center on Whitehall Street in Manhattan, July 30, 1965.
 Like David J. Miller a few months later, he was a member of the Catholic Worker Movement.
 He was not arrested.

 Antiwar activist Abbie Hoffman burned his draft card privately in the spring of 1967.
 Hoffman's card classified him as 4F—unfit for service—because of bronchial asthma.
 His act was purely symbolic; he would never be drafted.
 However, Hoffman supported those registrants who were burning their cards.

-On April 15, 1967, at Sheep Meadow, Central Park, New York City, some 60 young men including a few students from Cornell University came together to burn their draft cards in a Maxwell House coffee can.
+On April 15, 1967, at Sheep Meadow, Central Park, New York City, some 60 young men, including a few students from Cornell University, came together to burn their draft cards in a Maxwell House coffee can.
 Surrounded by their friends who linked arms to protect them, the men began burning their cards.
-Others rushed in to join them, holding their burning cards up in the air.
-Watching this were police, FBI men, newsreel cameramen, reporters, photographers and passers-by.
+Others rushed in to join them, holding their burning cards up.
+Watching this were police, FBI men, newsreel camera operators, reporters, photographers and passers-by.
 Uniformed Green Beret Army reservist Gary Rader walked to the center and burned his draft card.
 The 23-year-old was arrested by FBI agents several days later at his home in Evanston, Illinois.
 Time magazine estimated 75 total cards; participant Martin Jezer wrote that there were about 158 cards burnt in all.
 Future Youth International Party leader Hoffman was in attendance.

 The reports of this large protest were discussed by the leaders of the Spring Mobilization Conference, a march of 150,000 people led by Rev. Martin Luther King Jr. and Dr. Benjamin Spock starting from Sheep Meadow.
 The May conference developed into the National Mobilization Committee to End the War in Vietnam, known as The Mobe.
 In January 1968, Spock was indicted on charges of encouraging draft evasion, with the Boston 5.
 He was convicted on July 10, 1968.
 The charges were overturned on appeal in July 1969.